anchore/syft/README.md

 syft <image>
 ```

-The above output includes only software that is visible in the container (i.e. the squashed representation of the image).
+The above output includes only software that is visible in the container (i.e., the squashed representation of the image).
 To include software from all image layers in the SBOM, regardless of its presence in the final image, provide `--scope all-layers`:

 ```bash